 Is the computer dead locked?

-See if the computer is able to respond to anything by pressing the Caps Lock key on the keyboard and watching the Caps Lock led (light) to see if it able to turn off and on.
-If the computer is able to turn on and off Caps Lock, continue to the next step.
+See if the computer can respond to anything by pressing the Caps Lock key on the keyboard and watching the Caps Lock led (light) to see if it able to turn off and on.
+If the computer can turn on and off Caps Lock, continue to the next step.
 If nothing happens, the computer is dead locked, and you must reboot the computer.

 If the Caps Lock can turn off and on Windows is still working, but another program may not be responding and causing the computer to freeze.
 Press Ctrl + Alt + Del to open the Windows Task Manager.
-If the Task Manager is able to open highlight the program not responding and choose End Task, which should unfreeze the computer.
+If the Task Manager can open highlight the program not responding and choose End Task, which should unfreeze the computer.